FranckFreiburger/module-invalidate/README.md

 ##### module.onInvalidate(callback)
 callback: `function(immutable_exports)`

 Register a callback that will be called when the module is invalidated.
 The `immutable_exports` is a permanent reference to the current module.exports .
+`onInvalidate` returns a function that unregisters the callback.

 ## How it works